ryan-l-robinson/theology.ryanrobinson.ca/README.md

 - About/Tools page: make images consistent size.
 - Posts by tag page: fix with pagination.
+- Separate templates by sidebar (posts, home) and without sidebar (static pages, potentially later for things like the list of all tags)
 - Header: add a search box - there's probably an eleventy module for that? https://rknight.me/blog/using-pagefind-with-eleventy-for-search/
 - Remove the homepage message box.
 Keep the functionality in case I want to use that again.
 Start to phase out ryanrobinson.technology and point everything here instead, including updating links in dev.to.
 - Add another taxonomy, like tags but for specific series of posts.
 Add corresponding sidebar block that only shows up on posts with a series and shows all others in that series, in order.